This post may contain affiliate links. Please see my disclosure policy for more details.

 I’ve stayed in properties of all sizes though, including small flats.
 In Australia I’d say the average house sitting property is a comfortable, detached family house with three to four bedrooms.
 I guess younger people in smaller homes are less likely to have pets or worry as much about home security.

 Remember the most enjoyable house sitting jobs result from having pets that are a joy to look after and owners that are pleasant and fair, not just staying in a big house.
-In all honesty, some of the least enjoyable house sits I’ve had were in the fanciest houses, just because of the lack of respect from the owners.
+In all honesty, the least enjoyable house sits I’ve had were in the fanciest houses, because of the way the owners treated me.

 10. Where Does the House Sitter Sleep?